Double Dare (franchise): Obstacle course

-The team with the highest score at the end of round two goes on to the bonus round, the obstacle course (renamed the Slopstacle Course for Double Dare 2000).
+The higher-scoring team at the end of round two goes on to the bonus round, the obstacle course (renamed the Slopstacle Course for Double Dare 2000).
 From the original Double Dare through Double Dare 2000 both teams keep all money earned, regardless of the outcome.
 Only the winning team on the 2018 version gets to keep their money.

 The course consists of eight obstacles that have to be completed within 60 seconds.
 Each obstacle has an orange flag either at its end or hidden within it.
 One team member runs the first obstacle, then passes its flag to a partner, who then moves on to the next obstacle.
 The team continues to alternate in this manner until they have completed the course or until time expires.
 For safety reasons, team members are given helmets, elbow pads, and knee pads to wear while running the course.

 Many obstacles have appeared in the course rotation, often based on body parts, food, and enlarged items found in daily life.
 Popular elements of the obstacle course have included The One-Ton Human Hamster Wheel, an oversized hamster wheel; Pick It, a giant human nose with a flag hidden inside; The Sundae Slide, a chocolate-covered ramp leading to a playground slide with ice cream at the bottom; and Gum Drop, which required contestants to leap into a giant gumball machine filled with plastic balls and slide out through the dispensing hatch at the bottom.

 Through January 2019, the team would win a prize for each obstacle completed, escalating in value up to a grand prize for completing the entire course.
 Two-person teams split cash earnings from the front game, and both contestants receive the same physical prize for each obstacle.
 Prizes have included televisions, concert tickets, encyclopedias, electronics, gift certificates, non-motorized modes of transportation and, on the Fox Family Double Dare, cash.
 On the original and Super Sloppy versions, the grand prize was usually a vacation or an experience at Space Camp.
 All eight prizes were usually worth a total of between $3,000 and $4,000, with some episodes featuring a prize package nearing $10,000.
 On the Fox Family Double Dare, as well as the first season of the Nickelodeon run, the grand prize was a vehicle, making all eight prizes worth between $15,000 and $25,000.
 Once again, the grand prize was typically a vacation for the second season of Nickelodeon's Family Double Dare, Double Dare 2000 and the first season of the 2018 Double Dare, with grand prize packages on the 2018 version having a value of more than $6,000.
-With the premiere of the second season of the 2018 revival, the obstacle course is now played for $500 cash for each obstacle completed, with a total jackpot of $5,000 for successfully completing the course.
+With the premiere of the second season of the 2018 revival, the obstacle course was played for $500 cash for each obstacle completed, with a total jackpot of $5,000 for successfully completing the course.
 Cash values were doubled for the finals game of a tournament series.